Two Days Angkor Archaeological Park in Siem Reap, Cambodia

 The Best Yet – Ta Prohm, Deep in the Jungle

 Chan dropped us off at the entrance to Ta Prohm.
 The long walk deep into the jungle magically transformed cranky elders into eager children.
-The late-afternoon shadows and the thick tangled forest lowered the temperature to bearable.
+The late-afternoon shadows and the thick, tangled forest lowered the temperature to bearable levels.

-Tourists not needing to cram 100 temples into two days were back at their hotels, relaxing by the pool.
+Tourists who didn’t need to cram 100 temples into two days were back at their hotels, relaxing by the pool.
 Sharing the space with only a few others, we cherished the sound of the jungle, birds and monkeys chattering, rather than the shouts and squeals from busloads of tourists.
 Ta Prohm unveiled itself as the best yet.

 Ta Prohm